MaxHalford/maxhalford.github.io/content/blog/document-classification.md

 'business'
 ```

 Hurray!
 I think this is quite cool, considering that we didn't train any supervised model.
 But I've already said that.
-The question is now, how well does this perform?
+The question, of course, is how well does this perform?
 Well we can easily process each document with a list comprehension:

 ```py
 def predict(doc, nlp, neigh):